ddesai-02/germline_mutation_rate/README.md

 Then the pipeline consists of 6 steps that should be run in order.
 In each step a README.txt explains how to run the different scripts.

 The steps are:
+0. Modify variable.py (there are multiple, make them all the same), write_pedigree.txt, write_files.txt, and write_chromosomes.txt (or scaffolds)
 1. Trimming the raw fatq files and estimating insert size.
 2. Mapping each lanes to the reference genome (bwa mem) and merging all the lanes for a single individual.
 3. Processing the bam file to remove PCR duplicate reads or reads mapping to multiple location (+ quality control on coverage).